gohugoio/hugo/content/en/getting-started/configuration.md

 : Enabled RFC 9111 cache behavior _for_ a configured set of resources.
 Stale resources will be refreshed from the [file cache] even if their configured TTL isn't reached.

 polling
 : Enables polling _for_ a set of resources.
 Note that you can enable polling for resources even if HTTP caching is disabled.
 This setting is only used when in watch mode (e.g. `hugo server`).
-When a change resource is detected, that change triggers a rebuild of pages using that resource.
+When a changed resource is detected, that change triggers a rebuild of pages using that resource.

 [resources.GetRemote]: /functions/resources/getremote/
 [file cache]: #configure-file-caches